shamafarabi/SandtanderCustomerTransaction/README.md

 # 1. SandtanderCustomer Transaction Prediction
 This respository has my ML solutions for the Santander-Customer-Transaction-Prediction Kaggle's Challenge.
 A link to the Kaggle site  for this competition can be found [here.](https://www.kaggle.com/c/santander-customer-transaction-prediction).
-Descriptions of the dataset and other files in this repository can be found at the end of this README file.

 # 2. Goal of the Project
 Using the dataset provided by Santander in the competition website, the goal was to identify which customers will make a specific transaction in the future, irrespective of the amount of money transacted.
 The data provided for this competition has the same structure as the real data Santander had available to solve this problem.